 These headaches are often triggered by weather, food, hormones and surrounding sensitivities (light, sounds, etc.).

-Adds Fowler, “if you are experiencing sudden and severe headaches, headaches accompanied by a high fever, symptoms of confusion, vision impairment, numbness and trouble speaking, headaches following a recent head injury, or headaches that worsen even after rest and pain medication, seek prompt medical attention.”
+However, Fowler flags, “If you are experiencing sudden and severe headaches, headaches accompanied by a high fever, symptoms of confusion, vision impairment, numbness and trouble speaking, headaches following a recent head injury, or headaches that worsen even after rest and pain medication, seek prompt medical attention.”

-Headaches that affect women: migraines
+Headaches that can affect you: migraines

 Widely considered to be the most difficult type of headache to deal with — and revealed by research as the sixth most disabling disease in the world — migraine headaches are described by The Cleveland Clinic as a neurological disease with the potential to cause debilitating pain.
 At the onset, sufferers will usually feel an intense throbbing sensation on one side of the head, worsened and intensified by surrounding lights, sounds and physical activity.

-Headaches that affect women: sinus
+Headaches that can affect you: sinus

 Another common headache that is often influenced by seasonal shifts, sinus headaches are ones which can result in pain in the forehead, the top of your head, cheeks, eyes and, most often, the nose.
 The main causes of this form of headache are nasal congestion, blockage from seasonal allergies or an infection leading to congestion of the sinuses.